 Your SnapLands Team

-Lauren Lees, is Snaplands’ Operations and Programs Manager, bringing over 15 years of experience in regenerative agriculture, land stewardship, and ranch operations across the U.S. A UC Berkeley graduate with a B.A. in International Development Studies and a minor in Native American Studies, she specializes in aligning ecological land management with profitable business systems.
+Lauren Lees, is Snaplands’ Operations and Programs Coordinator, bringing over 15 years of experience in regenerative agriculture, land stewardship, and ranch operations across the U.S. A UC Berkeley graduate with a B.A. in International Development Studies and a minor in Native American Studies, she specializes in aligning ecological land management with profitable business systems.

 Her expertise spans from ranch management, grazing planning, conservation strategy, consultation, and the continual realities of a life on working lands in the arid West.
 A former SnapLands Rangeland Field Technician, graduate of Quivira’s New Agrarian and Fellows Programs, and current Master of Agriculture student at CSU, Lauren bridges a unique field-ready to high-level understanding of range management, rangeland science, and it’s intersection with the ecosystem service markets.